haskell/haskell-language-server/ghcide/README.md

 (define-key flymake-mode-map (kbd "M-p") 'flymake-goto-prev-error)
 ```

-Next stop is to build `hie-core`.
-In the `daml` repository, navigate to `//compiler/hie-core` and invoked `stack build`.
-This will install the `hie-core` executable into a location along the lines of `$HOME/path/to/daml/compiler/hie-core/.stack-work/install/x86_64-osx/nightly-2019-05-20/8.6.5/bin/hie-core`.
-You want to get this executable in your `$PATH`.
-I achieved this with a command like `ln -s ~/path/to/compiler/hie-core/.stack-work/install/x86_64-osx/nightly-2019-05-20/8.6.5/bin/hie-core ~/.local/bin/hie-core` (because `~/.local/bin` is put into my `PATH` in my `~/.bashrc`).
+### Testing

-Time to test things out.
-It's important to note that for this to work, your programs need to be compiled with the same compiler used to build `hie-core`.
 For testing, I've been using the `ghc-lib-gen` target of the [`ghc-lib` project](https://github.com/digital-asset/ghc-lib).
 Navigate to the root of `ghc-lib` and create an `hie.yaml` file with contents

 ```yaml
 cradle: {cabal: {component: "exe:ghc-lib-gen"}}
 ```

 Invoke `cabal new-configure -w ~/.stack/programs/~/.stack/programs/x86_64-osx/ghc-8.6.5/bin/ghc` (this is the `ghc` used by `stack` to build `hie-core` - consult `//compiler/hie-core/stack.yaml` to help work out what you should write here).
 This last step will create a file `cabal.project.local` with contents pointing `cabal` to use the desired `ghc`.
 You can build `ghc-lib-gen` from the `ghc-lib` directory with the command `cabal new-build` as you like.
 After creating `cabal.project.local`, you should be all set.
-Open `ghc-lib/ghc-lib-gen/src/Main.hs` in an Emacs buffer and, for example, hover should bring up type/definition info.
+Open `ghc-lib/ghc-lib-gen/src/Main.hs` in a buffer and, for example, hover should bring up type/definition info.